- Screen Reader >>

 You are here

-- Facilitation for aquaculture of Pulchellus/B. carnaticus of peninsular region to augment the culture basket of aquaculture systems
+- Facilitation for aquaculture of H. Pulchellus, P. carnaticus, P. kolus and L. kontius of peninsular region to augment the culture basket of aquaculture systems

-- Stock enhancement of the endangered Pulchellus/B.carnaticus in the Peninsular river systems.
+- Stock enhancement of the ‘critically endangered’ H. Pulchellus and ‘endangered’ P. kolus in the peninsular river systems.

-- Optimum and nutrient efficient fertilization strategy for sustained plankton production at all seasons for Peninsular region.
+- Optimum and nutrient efficient fertilization strategy for sustained plankton production in aquaculture systems.

 - Development of control strategies against important pathogens of peninsular carps under culture